An explicit expression of the Luroth invariant: Open questions

 \section{Open questions}

-The expression $L$ of L\"uroth invariant that we found depends on several arbitrary choices that may explain its cumbersomeness.
+The expression $L$ of the L\"uroth invariant that we found depends on several arbitrary choices that may explain its cumbersomeness.
 First, there is the choice of the basis of invariants.
 Though some of the Dixmier invariants have geometrical interpretations that are `natural', the same is far from evident for the new Ohno invariants.
 Secondly, our choice can be modified by any element of the kernel $N_1$.
 Beyond a cancellation of the coefficients of $215$ of these monomials that we have already accomplished by simple linear algebra, further minimization of the number of monomials in the expression for $L$ could in theory be achieved by techniques based on coding theory.
-Still, the parameters seem too large to make this feasible in practice.\\ The negative answers on the existence of degree 24 and 30 invariants in Sec.\ref{sec:singular} leave us clueless on a possible decomposition of $L$ as the one hoped in \cite[p.1764]{ottaviani}.\\ An expression in terms of the $15$ coefficients of the generic quartic would of course be canonical.
-However, it is not even practically achievable to formally express all Dixmier-Ohno invariants, since these contain too many monomials, as is for instance the case for the discriminant.
+Still, the parameters seem too large to make this feasible in practice.\\ The negative answers concerning the existence of degree 24 and 30 invariants in Section \ref{sec:singular} exclude the decomposition from \cite[p.1764]{ottaviani}.
+The geometry of the situation does not seem to give a clue for the existence of another such decomposition. \\ An expression in terms of the $15$ coefficients of the generic quartic would of course be useful.
+However, it is not even practically achievable to formally express the fundamental Dixmier-Ohno invariants in this way, since these expressions contain far too many monomials, as is for instance the case for the discriminant $I_{27}$.
 A count of weighted monomials in $15$ variables for degree $54$ invariants leads to a total of $62 \, 422 \, 531 \, 333$.
 Of course only a fraction of these monomials may occur in the final expression of $L$, but we could not figure out their number, let alone the Newton polytope of $L$.

+{\bf Acknowledgments.} This note arose from Giorgio Ottaviani's great lectures at a workshop on invariant theory and projective geometry held in Trento in September 2012, in which the main problems treated in it were mentioned.
+The authors wish cordially to thank Ottaviani for his further elaborations on the subject, as well as his careful reading of a first draft of this article.

+The authors acknowledge support by the grants ANR-09-BLAN-0020-01.
+The fourth author was additionally supported by the Marie Curie Fellowship IEF-GA-2011-299887.